bdotbull/capst2ne/proposals/P1_RL+CV.md

 ## Why am I interested?
 Two topics that fascinate me are Rocket League and Computer Vision.
 One is my ultimate stress release (RL) and the other a current fascination (CV).
 I would like to combine my interests in a fun and interesting way.
 One such way would be to create a model which attempts to label a car with varying characteristics.
 The ultimate goal would be to input a screenshot of rocket league and have an output be a list of cars on screen and as well as the name and market value for items associated with each car (wheels, body, paint, etc).
 Walking that grand goal back a bit, for the scope of this project, I would start with detecting cars and labeling 1 or 2 categories (body, wheels).

+This project would be progress towards much larger projects (capstone 3 and beyond)

 #
 ## Where will I get the data?
 I just so happen to have a local database with 50,000+ replays from [ballchasing.com](https://ballchasing.com/), which I can load into the game client to stream images or make screenshots.